Indicated for: hematologic malignancies

 In the L-MIND study, myelosuppression (i.e. neutropenia, febrile neutropenia, thrombocytopenia,leukopenia, lymphopenia or anaemia) occurred in 65.4% of patients treated with tafasitamab.

-Myelosuppression was managed by reduction or interruption of lenalidomide, interruption oftafasitamab and/or administration of G-CSF (see sections 4.2 and 4.4).
-Myelosuppression led tointerruption of tafasitamab in 41% and to tafasitamab discontinuation in 1.2%.
+Myelosuppression was managed by reduction or interruption of lenalidomide, interruption oftafasitamab and/or rituximab.
+In addition, severe neutropenia was managed by the administration of

 Neutropenia/febrile neutropenia